 The world of Japanese fermentation has deep roots, and much of this fermentation involves the use of koji (aspergillus oryzae).
 Koji is a spore that is harvested from the air around where fermentation was happening.
 Nowadays, however, it is possible to find koji in supermarkets, taking the form of machine-pressed cakes.
 The products that koji fermentation produces run the gamut, some of which have become mainstream.

 These Japanese ferments, such as soy sauce, sake or miso, may be ingredients that we use in our meals without a second thought.
 Granted, not everyone can afford local and artisanal aged organic soy sauce and miso.
 Nor would everyone be willing be pay thrice as much for a hand-crafted product over the least expensive, factory-made variety.
 Nonetheless, it important for us to understand the craft behind the artisanal product.

-Factory-made soy sauce or miso might be packed with monosodium glutamate (MSG), which imparts a one-dimensional flavor punch which seems delicious.
+Factory-made soy sauce or miso might be packed with monosodium glutamate (MSG), which imparts a one-dimensional flavour punch which seems delicious.
 However, it ultimately merely masks what the barely fermented food lacks.
-In an artisanal product, however, the interaction of koji with food creates multidimensional flavor components, resulting in a complex, well-balanced products.
+In an artisanal product, however, the interaction of koji with food creates multidimensional flavour components, resulting in a complex, well-balanced products.

 We were lucky to have with us Nancy Singleton Hachisu and Terada Masaru from Japan, as well as some of our favourite local fermenters, including Cooking with Koji, Sake Connect, Beer Diva, Melissa Mills from Sake Connect and more.